-Imagine you wake up one morning and everything about the way we live our lives is suddenly mysterious to you.
-Every understanding of social contracts, personal rights, community responsibilities, etc., slipped from your mind as you slept.
-You launch into the world with the whole of human relationships existing as a country to be newly discovered.
+Imagine our hero wakes up one morning and everything about the way we live our lives is suddenly mysterious.
+Every understanding of social contracts, personal rights, community responsibilities, etc., slipped from his mind as he slept.
+He launches into the world with the whole of human relationships existing as a country to be newly discovered.

-In this new ethically stripped-down state of affairs, the first time your wanderings bring you into contact with another human soul raises questions never considered.
-They talk to you as any normal person would, but your mind races.
+In this new ethically stripped-down state of affairs, the first time our hero’s wanderings bring him into contact with another human soul raises questions never considered.
+They talk to him as any normal person would, but his mind races.
 What do I do?
 What am I allowed to do?
-If I continue to grow weary of their stories, do I punch them in the face and run or do I politely listen?
+If I continue to grow weary of their stories, do I politely listen, or do I punch them in the face and run?
 What does it mean to be polite anyway?
-You hardly hear a word they say as you internally navigate this new thing, human relationships.
+He hardly hears a word as he internally navigates this new thing, human relationships.

 I humbly suggest that something like this happens all day every day whether we are consciously aware of it or not.
 We come across fellow travelers to the grave and are thrust into navigating how we should and how we should not treat them.
 What actions are permissible, and more importantly what actions absolutely ought never be done to another human being?
 Circumstances can make those questions exceedingly difficult to both fully articulate morally and fully agree upon as a community, but one thing ought to be immediately obvious.
 When we meet another human being, we OUGHT NOT to kill them.
 We have a basic duty to refrain from ending their lives without the most extreme justification.
 On its face, at first consideration, we owe others a negative duty to refrain from lethal action.
 In fancy terms, it is prima facie wrong to kill any member of the human family.